Ethiopia's Running Town’s Budding Stars Race Beyond Covid-19 | Africanews

 However, recent months saw the town’s eucalyptus forests — typically transformed into a training ground for aspiring running, extremely bare after the onset of the Covid-19 pandemic in March had the Prime Minister Abiy Ahmed's government declare the country in a state of emergency.

 A lockdown decision that consequently disrupted athletic gatherings (among many other things) to be lifted months later in September.
-Just in time for Bekoji-native three-time Olympic gold medalist holder and five-time world champion Kenenisa Bekele to face off against Kenyan icon and marathon world record-holder Eliud Kipchoge in the London Marathon on Sunday.

 Back on Track